A Short Guide To Applying For Immigration Bail

 - Financial condition – requiring payment of a sum of money from a “financial condition supporter” (i.e. surety) if a person to whom immigration bail is granted fails to comply with a bail condition.
 Note that the surety must be allowed to make representations before being required to pay.
 While, this condition may be attached to a grant of immigration bail, it cannot be imposed in isolation and must be an appropriate means of ensuring the bailed person complies with at least one of the other conditions.
 The Guidance also states that a financial condition of less than £500 should not normally be applied, for the non-rights-orientated reason that debt recovery would cost more than the actual debt;

 - Such other conditions as the person granting immigration bail thinks fit.

-For expert advice and assistance with a bail application, or representation at a bail hearing, contact our immigration barristers on 0203 617 9173 or via our enquiry form.
+For expert advice and assistance with an immigration bail application, or representation at an immigration bail hearing, contact our immigration barristers on 0203 617 9173 or via our enquiry form below.